kyma-project/cli/docs/gen-docs/kyma_alpha_list_module.md

 title: kyma alpha list module
 ---

-list all available modules available for creation in the cluster
+list all available modules available for creation in the cluster or in the given Kyma resource

 ## Synopsis

-Use this command to list Kyma modules availabel in the cluster.
+Use this command to list Kyma modules available in the cluster.

 ### Detailed description